Promptwatch Logo

 ChatGPT Citation Drop After GPT-5.3

 The chart below shows the average number of sources cited per ChatGPT response from February 26 to March 11, 2026.
-The red dashed line marks the GPT-5.3 rollout on March 4 — around which citations per response began declining across all ChatGPT models (GPT-5.3, GPT-5.4, GPT-5-Mini).
+The red dashed line marks the GPT-5.3 rollout on March 4.
+Around that date, citations per response began declining across all ChatGPT models (GPT-5.3, GPT-5.4, GPT-5-Mini).

 This data only includes ChatGPT messages where web search was triggered.
 Responses without web search are not counted.